 We will provide a compelling business investment offer with a progressive planning framework and infrastructure fit for tomorrow’s business needs.
 Find out more here.

 The LEP and its three partner councils (Herefordshire, Shropshire and Telford & Wrekin) have developed an Energy Strategy for the Marches area, funded by the Department for Business, Energy and Industrial Strategy (BEIS).
 The Strategy reviewed current policies, energy supply for current and future demand given the LEP’s plan to deliver 40,000 new jobs and 70,000 new homes by 2031; it also considered the possibilities and funding available for the transition to a low carbon economy.
-Focused consultation with key stakeholders took place during December and January and a final draft report was approved by the LEP Board to go forward to the Marches Enterprise Joint Committee for approval; this final draft can be read here.
+Focused consultation with key stakeholders took place during December and January and a final draft report was approved by the LEP Board in March 2018 and the Marches Enterprise Joint Committee in July 2018.

 More than 215,000 businesses can now access high speed broadband – but many businesses are still struggling to access the fibre network.
 Find out more about how the LEP is supporting the roll-out of the super fast service to more households and businesses.